olgarithms/sphinx-tutorial/docs/selecting-a-theme.md

 And view `index.html` in your browser, you should be able to see that the theme has changed.

 ### Using a PyPI Theme
-In addition to Sphinx's built-in themes, there are many themes available on `PyPI`.
+In addition to Sphinx's built-in themes, there are many themes available on PyPI.
 Our favourite is [`furo`](https://github.com/pradyunsg/furo).
 Let's install it:

 ```sh